Alpine Touring Skis

 Its widely known that we love out Backcountry Skiing at Aussieskier.
 Many of our fondest skiing memories are out of bounds, the snow is better, the company is great and there are fewer jerries.
 Having the right Alpine touring skis will allow you to get uphill with less effort and manoeuvre the many conditions you may face in the ever-changing backcountry.

 K2 Skis make a ton of great Alpine Touring skis.
-Waybacks are the largest selling range of Alpine Touring skis worldwide and have seen a large overhaul in the past couple years.
+Waybacks are the largest selling range of Alpine Touring skis worldwide and have seen a large overhaul in the past couple of years.
 These are now Uber light, best for your long distance, multi-day backcountry missions.
-The K2 Pinnacle 95 has been a favourite of ours for a number of years as a do-it-all resort/backcountry ski.
+We stock the Wayback 96 as a do-it-all Australian option.

 Feel free to give us a buzz if you want to have a chat about your next Alpine Touring Skis.
 We have a ton of experience and can offer expert advice on what skis to choose, which bindings to pair up, and what else you may need in the Backcountry.